Zakia Khudadadi

 Zakia Khudadadi (ذکیه خدادادی; born 29 September 1998) is a Hazara parataekwondo practitioner.
 She is the first Afghan female taekwondo practitioner.
 She rose to prominence after winning the African International Parataekwondo Championship in 2016 at the age of 18.
 She represented Afghanistan at the 2020 Summer Paralympics.
 She was initially denied the opportunity to compete at her first Paralympics due to the Taliban takeover but was later allowed by the International Paralympic Committee to compete in the event after being safely evacuated from Afghanistan.

 She was able to compete and became the first Afghan female Paralympic competitor to compete at the Paralympics in 17 years since Mareena Karim's participation at the 2004 Summer Paralympics.
 She also officially became the first Afghan female sportsperson to participate in an international sporting event after the Taliban takeover and the first-ever member of the Refugee Paralympic Team to win a medal.

 Biography

 Born in Herat Province, Khudadadi belongs to the Hazara ethnic group.
 She has only one functional arm.

-Her life story is featured in the France Télévisions documentary A corps perdus directed by Thierry Demaizière and Alban Teurlai.